qriosa/SParry/tutorials.md

 #### CSR

-CSR is the main storage and computing method of this tool, which saves memory space in most cases compared to the adjacency matrix storage method.
+`CSR` is the main storage and computing method of this tool, which saves memory space in most cases compared to the adjacency matrix storage method.
 It also saves memory space when using GPU to accelerate computation.
 It is represented by three one-dimensional arrays: `V`, `E` and `W`.
 In this tool, these three arrays are combined in the order of `V`, `E` and `W` to form CSR.

-The `V` array is the starting subscript of the first edge of each node in the `E` array, and its dimension is the number of points in the diagram, but for the convenience of calculation, a virtual node is usually added at the end to determine whether the end is reached or not.
+The `V` array is the starting subscript of the first edge of each vertexin the `E` array, and its dimension is the number of vertices in the diagram, but for the convenience of calculation, a virtual vertexis usually added at the end to determine whether the end is reached or not.
 So the dimension must be strictly virtual nodes in this tool.

-The `E` array is a record of which node each edge ends at.
+The `E` array is a record of which vertexeach edge ends at.
 Its dimension is therefore strictly the number of (directed) edges in the graph, and an undirected edge is represented by two directed edges in this tool.

 The `W` array is a record of the edge weights of each edge corresponding to the `E` array, so its dimension is also strictly the number of edges in the graph.